Bedrock-Technology/uniiotx-querier/README.md

 ```

 Alternatively, you can start it using a terminal multiplexer such as [Tmux](https://github.com/tmux/tmux/wiki):
-To start a new session, use this command: `tmux new-session -d -s uniiotx-querier`.
+To start a new session, use this command: `tmux new-session -d -s uniiotx ./uniiotx`.
-To attach to the session just created, use this command: `tmux attach -t uniiotx-querier`.
+To attach to the session just created, use this command: `tmux attach -t uniiotx`.

 Please don't forget to provide the flag values as needed.
-Note you can run directly with `./uniiotx-querier` if you use the above configuration, which uses default values.
+Note you can run directly with `./uniiotx` if you use the above configuration, which uses default values.

 ## View Logs
 After setting the flag `--logFileName=./log.log`, you can utilize the [Logfile Navigator](https://lnav.org/) to monitor